NSombekke/Logic-LLM/blogpost.md

     	<td>0.0</td>
 	</tr>
     <tr align="left">
-   	 <td colspan=7><b>Table 3.</b> Results of Logic-LM (without self-refinement) with Chat-GPT (gpt-3.5-turbo).</td>
+   	 <td colspan=7><b>Table 1.</b> Results of Logic-LM (without self-refinement) with Chat-GPT (gpt-3.5-turbo).</td>
 </table>

-Pan et al. (2023) employed three closed-source LLMs: ChatGPT, GPT-3.5, and GPT-4.
-Our extension of the Logic-LM involves open-source LLMs.
-However, ChatGPT is publicly accessible for manual query-based messaging.
-To validate the claims of Pan et al. (2023), we queried ChatGPT five times for each logic type, presenting the prompt and a new problem and question.
-Results are summarized in Table 3. ... (*qualitative results will come*)
+To investigate the reproducibility of the original Logic-LM paper, we manually queried ChatGPT with the prompts and new problems and questions.
+As notable in Table 1, the overall accuracy of the ten examples is significantly lower than that of the original paper.
+However, this is likely due to the difference in number of examples, as the original paper tested on 200-600 examples for each symbolic language dataset and our selection might have accidentally included poor examples.
+Additionally, an interesting observation is the very low executable rate of the PrOntoQA dataset (in the original paper, GPT-3.5 and GPT-4 had 99.4% and 100.0% executable rate, respectively).
+Disregarding this, a similar trend in the scores is noticeable.
+Specifically, the AR-LSAT dataset with analytical logic reasoning questions has the lowest accuracy, while the others have a similar, more than double the amount of accuracy.

+When observing the output of ChatGPT, the symbolic language seems like a feasible translation of the natural language problems, only differing slightly with those of the original paper.
+Thus we can conclude successful reproducibility.